 We currently account for impaired loans and direct financing leases using (a) the cost-recovery method, and/or (b) the cash basis method.
-We generally utilize the cost recovery method for impaired loans or direct financing leases for which impairment reserves were recorded.
-We utilize the cash basis method for impairment loans or direct financing leases for which no impairment reserves were recorded because the net present value of the discounted cash flows expected under the loan or direct financing lease and/or the underlying collateral supporting the loan or direct financing lease were equal to or exceeded the book value of the loans or direct financing leases.
-Under the cost recovery method, we apply cash received against the outstanding loan balance or direct financing lease prior to recording interest income.
-Under the cash basis method, we apply cash received to interest income.
-As of December 31, 2013 and 2012, we had loan loss reserves totaling \$2.0 million, respectively.
-As of December 31, 2013 and 2012, we had no reserves for direct financing leases.
-In 2013, we received from the receivership a \$0.2 million recovery on previously written-off loans relating to an existing operator's note.
+We generally utilize the cost-recovery method for impaired loans or direct financing leases for which impairment reserves were recorded.
+We utilize the cash basis method for impaired loans or direct financing leases for which no impairment reserves were recorded because the net present value of the discounted cash flows expected under the loan or direct financing lease and/or the underlying collateral supporting the loan or direct financing lease were equal to or exceeded the book value of the loans or direct financing leases.
+Under the cost-recovery method, we apply cash received against the outstanding loan balance or direct financing lease prior to recording interest income.
+Under the cash basis method, we apply cash received to principal or interest income based on the terms of the agreement.
+As of December 31, 2014 and 2013, we had loan loss reserves totaling \$0 and \$2.0 million, respectively.
+As of December 31, 2014 and 2013, we had no reserves for direct financing leases.
+In 2014 and 2013, we received recovery on previously written-off loans relating to an existing operator's note from the receivership of approximately \$46 thousand and \$0.2 million, respectively.
 In 2012, we did not record provisions for loan losses or charge-offs related to our mortgage or note receivable portfolios.
-In 2011, we recorded provisions for loan losses of \$2.3 million related to a working capital note.

-For additional information, see Note 4 - Direct Financing Leases, Note 6 - Mortgage Notes Receivable and Note 7 - Other Investments.
+For additional information, see Note 5 - Direct Financing Leases, Note 6 - Mortgage Notes Receivable and Note 7 - Other Investments.